alanzhaonys/business-location-analysis/README.md

 ...
 ```

+The deploy script will package, send packaged template to S3 and deploy to CloudFormation.

-Update the variables in `template.yaml` CloudFormation template.
+__Update the variables in `template.yaml` CloudFormation template.__
 ```
 Parameters:
   AppName:
     Type: String
     Default: "nail-salon-location-analysis"
     Description: >-
-      The appplication name.
+      The application name.
 This will become the Glue database and QuickSight analysis ID.

   AppLongName:
     Type: String